-Your Full Service Family Therapy Resource.
+Your Comprehensive Family Therapy Resource.

 Dr. Alec Baker is a licensed clinical psychologist practicing in the Denver area.
 His work focuses on helping individuals, couples, and families use their strengths to achieve peak living.
 Peak living is a state of total engagement that allows for maximum enjoyment of day-to-day life.
 Everyone experiences ups and downs, but those who achieve peak living enjoy longer and higher peaks with shorter and shallower valleys.

 Traditional Therapy Services

 Dr. Baker’s provides traditional psychotherapy for a range of clients who are facing a variety of presenting problems.
 He also provides psychological assessment.